-The classic case of diphtheria is an upper respiratory infection caused by bacteria; it produces a gray pseudomembrane (something that looks like a membrane) over the lining of the nose and throat, around the area of the tonsils.
+The classic case of diphtheria is an upper respiratory infection caused by bacteria.
+It produces a gray pseudomembrane, or a covering that looks like a membrane, over the lining of the nose and throat, around the area of the tonsils.
 This pseudomembrane may also be greenish or blueish, and even black if there has been bleeding.

 Early features of the infection, before the pseudomembrane appears, include:

-Children with a diphtheria infection in their pharynx (a cavity behind the nose and mouth) are more likely to have the following early features:
+Children with a diphtheria infection in a cavity behind the nose and mouth are more likely to have the following early features:

 After a person is first infected with the bacteria, there is an average incubation period of 5 days before early signs and symptoms appear.

-After the initial symptoms have appeared, within 12-24 hours (if the bacteria are toxic), a pseudomembrane will begin to form, leading to:
+After the initial symptoms have appeared, within 12 to 24 hours, a pseudomembrane will begin to form if the bacteria are toxic, leading to: